italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
 See {{?RFC8453}}

 - CMIS: The Common Management Interface Specification is an OIF Implementation Agreement (IA) which provides a well-defined mechanism to initialize and manage optical (and copper) modules in a standard way, while still providing the capability to provide custom functionality.
 This commonality makes integration into different host platforms easier for both the host and module vendors.
 This Implementation Agreement (IA) defines the Common Management Interface.
 Note that CMIS targets any pluggable modules, not only Coherent ones.
 Specification (CMIS), which may be used by pluggable or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
-This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules.
+This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules {{CMIS}}.

 - optical pluggable media side: